 System Deployment and Management

-Enterprise BI software, due to size and complexity, requires a lot more management than self-service BI tools.
+Enterprise business intelligence software, due to size and complexity, requires a lot more management than self-service BI tools.
 Department-level management is the norm for self-service BI.
-However, enterprise BI platforms are usually managed centrally by an IT department.
+However, enterprise business intelligence platforms are usually managed centrally by an IT department.
 This is especially common for enterprise BI tools deployed on-premise.
 A high level of budget and existing framework is needed to run an enterprise-level on-premise system.
 A fully functional, fully staffed IT department is essential.

-Most enterprise BI solutions used to be deployed exclusively on-premise.
+Most enterprise business intelligence solutions used to be deployed exclusively on-premise.
 Many enterprises wanted to do as much as they could to avoid getting hacked.
 But as the cloud became more popular and secure, the number of vendors offering a cloud computing BI platform grew.

 The data that flows through enterprise BI systems differ from their self-service counterparts as well.
 First and foremost, there’s simply a lot more data that get processed in an enterprise BI tool.
 As you can imagine, a large business tends to collect a lot more data than smaller ones.
 This requires a system with a higher capacity for data analytics than average self-service BI tools.